 Pursuing and Defending Claims

-We have forty years of experience in dealing with almost every kind of commercial dispute in the High Court, County Court, Commercial Court, Mercantile Court and the Technology and Construction Court, and before arbitrators and arbitration tribunals in this country and abroad.
+We have forty years of experience in dealing with almost every kind of commercial dispute in the High Court, County Court, Commercial Court, the Business and Property Court, the Intellectual Property and Enterprise Court, and the Technology and Construction Court, and before arbitrators and arbitration tribunals in this country and abroad.

 CBL has an outstanding record of settling cases cost effectively and expeditiously and operates a flexible fee structure that enables you to budget and allocate resources accordingly throughout the process.